 The climate change graphic isn’t accurate either theoretically or empirically.
 The pandemic curve assumes that the pandemic ends at some point with or without intervention, so both curves (with and without intervention) go up and then come down.
 But the climate change curve doesn’t come down without intervention.
 It keeps going up, a hockey stick image, not a mountain with an upside and a downside.
 The climate emergency curves depicting the Great Acceleration are true dataviz charts, not theoretical but empirical.

 8. Climate emergency disparities are huge and growing.
 Just as the Coronavirus has highlighted huge health disparities, social justice disparities are manifest in the climate arena globally as well as within countries.
-The countries that participate in OECD are wealthier and use substantially more primary energy , as can be seen in this graph.
-Only 1/6th of the world's population lives in the OECD countries though they have most of the and use.
+The countries that participate in OECD are wealthier and use substantially more primary energy per capita, as can be seen in this graph.
+Only 1/6th of the world's population lives in the OECD countries though they have most of the wealth and energy use.

 Being World Savvy